Bennu is a 28-year-old writer, gamer and philosopher from sunny Queensland, Australia.

 The Only Flaw . . .

 If anything, the one thing I'm disappointed with is that the game flew by too quickly.
-I put in about fifty hours into the game and accomplished practically everything I had set out to do.
+I put in about 50 hours into the game and accomplished practically everything I had set out to do.
 I explored every nook and cranny of the world map, vanquished all the Weapons and bred and raised a family of Chocobos.
-I collected all four secret and Huge Materia, played all the mini-games and conquered the Battle Arena at the Gold Saucer.
+I collected all four secret Huge Materia, played all the mini-games and conquered the Battle Arena at the Gold Saucer.
 I raised my main party to max level and amassed over 100 million Gil through levelling and selling many copies of All Materia.
 I even bought the villa at Costa del Sol to use as a private residence for the party during grinding sessions to rest and recover.